raftaar1191/Charitable/readme.txt

 6. Setting up Charitable: The Email settings area.

 == Changelog ==

+= 1.6.9 =
+* FIX: Handle deleted images set as the value of a Picture field. [#644](https://github.com/Charitable/Charitable/issues/644)
+* NEW: Added a more flexible way for asynchronous processes to pause donation form processing. [#645](https://github.com/Charitable/Charitable/issues/645)

 = 1.6.8 =
 * FIX: Resolved bug related to WordPress core updates that prevented any donations from appearing under Charitable > Donations when on the "All" view. [#641](https://github.com/Charitable/Charitable/issues/641)